WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

  ---
 ## Single-Page Applications Break Old History Mechanics

-Imagine being on Wikipedia, going to Gmail, going through several views of different email inboxes and search results, and then pressing the back button.
+Imagine being on Wikipedia, going to Gmail, going through several views of different inboxes and search results, and then pressing the back button.
 This process would go something like this:

-* Go to wikipedia.org.
+* Go to www.wikipedia.org.
 * Type in www.gmail.com to check your email.
 * Click on one email.
 * Search your inbox for a certain email.